-TDV Energy savings measured on a kBtu/yr/ft basis was shown to vary between -44.8 and 51.7 depending on climate zone for warm climates.
-The TDV Energy savings varied between -13.9 kBtu/yr/ft and 16 kBtu/yr/ft depending on the climate zone for cool climates.
-The TDV Energy savings is shown in Figure 11 and Figure 12 below.
+TDV Energy savings measured on a kBtu/yr/ft basis vary between -44.8 and 51.7 depending on climate zone for warm climates, as shown in Figure 11.
+The TDV Energy savings vary between -13.9 kBtu/yr/ft and 16 kBtu/yr/ft depending on the climate zone for cool climates, as shown in Figure 12.